armanmahmud1/basicstat/README.md

 ```
 help basicstat
 ```
+Note: <br>
-Note: The command also supports an optional exclude option: if specified, it will omit the listed variables from the output; otherwise, all variables are included by default.
-For cleaner and more targeted results, using the exclude option.
+1. The command also supports an optional exclude option: if specified, it will omit the listed variables from the output; otherwise, all variables are included by default.
+For cleaner and more targeted results, using the exclude option. <br>
+2. Please check the Command window carefully.
+The export file has been saved to your current working directory.
+You’ll find a clickable link to the exported file provided by this package.

 ## Issues
 For any issues, report: https://github.com/armanmahmud1/basicstat/issues